This is a chronology of how I came to yoga, where it led me, and what I learned along the way. It is a story my husband suggested I tell.

 On March 19, I flew to San Francisco for a one-day workshop on Restorative Yoga, taught by Judith Lasater.
 The 32-student event was held at Bija Yoga, in San Francisco.
 Yes, it was awesome to finally meet the writer, doctorate, and physical therapist who helped shape my practice and teaching protocols.
-If I ever put my hands on students (to the yoga newbies, some instructors will move your body for you) I will ask first, every time.
+If I ever put my hands on students (to the yoga newbies, some instructors will move your body for you) I tend to ask first.
 The “ask first, then touch” protocol is hers.
 When I say, “The full pose is not the best pose, the best pose is the best one for your body today” — that is a guideline I took from her books.
 I read her first book in 2000, and her writing has created brush-strokes for every element of my teaching.

 Teacher training: 2011 to 2012

 200-hour Yoga Teacher Training at Pacific Yoga, studying with Theresa Elliott and Kathryn Payne.
 Awesomely cathartic.
 I’ve taken many workshops from Theresa, since I started as a practitioner: I did not keep track of all of them, because I didn’t expect this to turn into a career.
 I think when I started doing yoga, it was more like gaining a new body part, or a new section to your mind.
 And Theresa is a brilliant encyclopedia of kinesiology.
 I am always on the edge of my seat when I train with her.